Skip to content

 Psychiatry

-Together with colleagues, I run projects to assess biomarkers in psychiatry and to develop better ways to predict interventions for patients.
+Together with colleagues, we assess biomarkers in psychiatry and to develop better ways to predict interventions for patients.

 In the media